-CO2 emissions are hitting new highs with every passing year.
+Global CO2 emissions are hitting new highs with every passing year, and carbon emissions from buildings are a big part of the problem.
 In 2013, the atmospheric CO2 concentration crossed the 400 parts per million (ppm) threshold for the first time in a million years.
 From then onwards, things have only gotten worse.
 Today, we are at approximately 416 ppm.
 If we extrapolate the future growth from historical trends, we should hit 450 ppm in a decade.
 Experts believe that CO2 at 450 ppm can cause irreversible damage to our climate.
+This means we all have to find ways to reduce CO2 emissions now.

 (Graph showing estimated growth of CO2 concentration in the next 80 years.
 Source: The Keeling Curve)